Sissuire/RR-IQA-AVCD/README.md

 - Please ensure to install GBVS environment properly;

-- This code can also create the results of [2], through modifying a little in <code>AVCD.m</code>.
-Details can be seen in line 70 and line 90.
+- This code can also create the results of [2]~~, through modifying a little in <code>AVCD.m</code>.
+Details can be seen in line 70 and line 90~~.
+However, due to some certain reason, the detailed code is not provided here any more.
+Please feel free to email me if you need.

 ======================== **Reference**  ==========================